snmptt/snmptt/snmptt/docs/snmptt.md

   debug mode was off.
 * Fixed a bug where DNS resolution was not working for enterprise variables when **net_snmp_perl_enable** was disabled.
+* Fixed a bug that prevented snmptt from starting when debug mode was disabled (bug 48).
+* Fixed debug output bug with snmptthandler-embedded (PR 1).
+* Fixed a bug with IPv6 address handling for NODES in snmptt.conf.
+* Fixed a bug that prevented the hostname from being extraced when IPv6 is disabled and the hostname is passed from Net-SNMP as UDP: [x.x.x.x]:xxxx->[x.x.x.x]:xxxx.
 * Changed **net_snmp_perl_best_guess** default from 0 to 2 as any modern system
   should support this.
 See FAQ and **snmptt.ini** for details on this variable.
 * Enabled Perl warnings to help ensure code is following best practices.
 * Ran code against Perl::Critic to find non-optimal code.
 Made various adjustments such as relacing bare words with variables and changing open() calls from two arguments to three.
 * Documentation was converted from html to markdown to make it easier to maintain and a full review was completed.
 Many improvments have been made including a new section on integrating with Icinga.
 The docs folder now contains **.md**, **.html** and **.epub** versions of the documentation.
+* **snmptthandler-embedded**:
+    * Varbind types **Gauge32** and **Hex-STRING** now have the Gauge32: and Hex-STRING: text removed for incoming traps.
+Unicode line endings are also removed (Perl 5.10 and higher).
 * **snmpttconvertmib**:
     * Added **--exec_file** option to allow you to provide an EXEC command inside of a file instead of specifying on the command line.
 Useful for